rspamd/rspamd.com/support.md

             <a class="btn btn-social btn-github btn-block" href="https://github.com/vstakhov/rspamd"><i class="fa fa-github"></i> GitHub</a>
         </div>
         <div class="col-sm-9 col-xs-12">
             <p>If you find a bug or would like to ask for a specific feature then you can use issue tracker hosted on GitHub.
-We also welcome pull requests if you would like to submit patches for any part of the project: documentation, site, WebUI, Rmilter and Rspamd itself.</p>
+We also welcome pull requests if you would like to submit patches for any part of the project: documentation, site, WebUI, and Rspamd itself.</p>
         </div>
     </div>
     <div class="row support-block">